sweaver2112/Enhanced-Unicode-Character-Blocks/README.md

 # Enhanced-Unicode-Character-Blocks
-All character blocks defined by the consortium, and then some.
+All character blocks defined by the consortium, and then some, in JSON.

 Created for The Unicode Machine: